 nodetool deploy apply my-gcp

-See GCP Deployments for full details.
+See Google Cloud Run Deployment for full details.

 I want to use Supabase for authentication and storage